jonas-kell/SPORTABZEICHEN-MANAGER/README.md

 Then, other default Laravel-steps may be required.
 Read the [Docs](https://laravel.com/docs/11.x/installation).

-(Database migration, seeding, cache-clearing, symlinks, .env-configuration, user creation)
+(Database migration, seeding, cache-clearing, symlinks, .env-configuration (copy `/.env.example` to `/.env` and `/frontend/.env.quasar.example` to `/frontend/.env.quasar` and fill in values), user creation)

 To setup a user with login, it should be the best to use the [Artisan-Shell](https://laravel.com/docs/11.x/artisan) (e.g. Tinker).